:::: MENU ::::

 Please follow these steps:

-2) Remove your current "inventory_stock_1" view and run this one:
+2) Remove your current "inventory_stock_1" view and run below mysql query:

 CREATE